Poikilos/outputinspector/readme.md

 ~~    Requires: qt4 libqt4 libqt4-gui libqt4-core~~

 ### Backward Compatibility
-* Remember to edit /etc/outputinspector.conf specifying the kate binary (i.e. include the line `kate=/usr/bin/kate` such as for Fedora 25 or `kate=/usr/lib/kde4/bin/kate` or appropriate command for older linux distro such as Ubuntu Hardy).
+* Remember to edit `$HOME/.local/share/outputinspector/settings.txt`
+  specifying the kate binary (i.e. include the line `kate=/usr/bin/kate` such as for Fedora 25 or `editor=/usr/lib/kde4/bin/kate` or appropriate command for older linux distro such as Ubuntu Hardy).
+You can also use geany's path if it exists.
 * Tab handling:  If you are using `mcs` 1.2.6 or other compiler that reads tabs as 6 spaces, and you are using Kate 2 with the default tab width of 8 or are using Kate 3, you don't have to change anything.
 Otherwise:
-  * Set CompilerTabWidth and Kate2TabWidth in /etc/outputinspector.conf -- kate
+  * Set CompilerTabWidth and Kate2TabWidth in
+    `$HOME/.local/share/outputinspector/settings.txt` -- kate
     3.0.0+ is handled automatically, but CompilerTabWidth may have to be set.
     If the compiler treats tabs as 1 character, make sure you set `CompilerTabWidth=1` -- as of 1.2.6, `mcs` counts tabs as 6 spaces (outputinspector default).
+* If the `editor` setting is not present but the `kate` setting is, the program will copy the setting to the new `editor` variable in the conf file.